usnistgov/FIPS201/_FIPS201/frontend.md

 #### 4.2.2.1 PIV Authentication Key {#s-4-2-2-1}
 This key **SHALL** be generated on the PIV Card.
 The PIV Card **SHALL NOT** permit exportation of the PIV authentication key.
-The cryptographic operations that use the PIV authentication key **SHALL** be available through the contact and virtual contact interfaces of the PIV Card and **SHALL NOT** be available through the contactless interface of the PIV Card.
+The cryptographic operations that use the PIV authentication key **SHALL** be available through the contact interface and **MAY** additionally be available over the virtual contact interface of the
+PIV Card.
+Operations that use the PIV authentication key **SHALL NOT** be available through the contactless interface of the PIV Card.
 Private key operations **MAY** be performed using an activated PIV Card without explicit user action (e.g., the PIN need not be supplied for each operation).

 The PIV Card **SHALL** store a corresponding X.509 certificate to support validation of the public key.